Create a Watershed Fact Sheet

 - A list of actions that the reader can take to protect the watershed.

 There are several existing definitions for a watershed.
-The Environmental Protection Agency has this simple definition.
+The Environmental Protection Agency has this simple definition: the land area that drains to one stream, lake or river.
 Other definitions are available on the internet using “watershed definition” as a search term.
 Some of the definitions are more technical than others so choose the definition that is right for your audience.
 In general, information found on government websites is free for the public to use, however you should ask for permission to use the author’s words if you choose a definition from another source.

 The cost associated with putting together a watershed map can vary greatly.
 Going through a contractor may produce a high quality map, but may also be expensive.
 There are several sources for producing free maps for watersheds in the Potomac Basin.
 Some of the sources may only be able to produce maps for watersheds that are totally within their jurisdiction (for example, Pennsylvania may only have data for watersheds within its state boundaries).
 For watersheds that cross-state boundaries, we recommend that you contact one of the multi-jurisdictional agencies such as the Interstate Commission on the Potomac River Basin.
 In addition to the sources below, you should ask your county or city department of planning to see what resources they have available.